is-project-4th-year/build-your-portfolio-github-workflow-essentials-DebraJuma/Assignment.md

 ![project board](images/project.png)

+this shows my project board with tasks in different states like Todo,In Progress and Done

 ### C. Branching

 ![Branching](images/branches.png)
+ these are the different branches I have

 ### D. Pull Requests

 ![Pull Requests](images/pull.png)

+this shows a merged pull request

 ### E. Merge Conflict Resolution

 ![Merge Conflict Resolution](images/merge.png)

+this shows one unresolved merge conflict,which i was able to resolve